UT Health Austin Doctors Make the Austin Monthly Magazine 2019 Top Doctors List

 How are doctors selected for Austin’s Top Doctors?

-Meet our Top Doctors 2019
+Meet the 2019 Austin Monthly Top Doctors

-Mark Queralt, MD is a graduate of The University of Texas at Austin and received his medical degree from The University of Texas Southwestern Medical School.
-For more than two decades Dr. Queralt has specialized in the treatment of spinal pain and injuries.
-He completed his residency in physical medicine and rehabilitation at the University of Texas Southwestern and completed a subspecialty in pain medicine from the American Board of Physical Medicine and Rehabilitation.
+Mark Queralt, MD, is a graduate of The University of Texas at Austin and earned his medical degree from The University of Texas Southwestern Medical School.
+For more than two decades, Dr. Queralt has specialized in the treatment of spinal pain and injuries.
+He completed a residency in physical medicine and rehabilitation at The University of Texas Southwestern.
+He is board-certified in pain medicine through the American Board of Physical Medicine and Rehabilitation.
 Dr. Queralt is also a member of the North American Spine Society and the American Academy of Physical Medicine and Rehabilitation.
-Dr. Queralt sees orthopedic patients in the Musculoskeletal Institute at UT Health Austin.
+Dr. Queralt sees patients with back and neck pain in UT Health Austin’sMusculoskeletal Institute.